AezardSR/AezardSR/README.md

 ### Hello there 👋

-I am a student working as an application designer and developer
+I am an application designer and developer

 ## Technologies